 About This Policy

-Effective Date Supersedes Guidelines for Account Access and Management at NYU; Practices Concerning the Retention and Destruction of Log Data Issuing Authority Executive Vice President Responsible Officer Vice President, Information Technology & Global University Chief Information Officer; Associate Vice President, NYU IT Global University Chief Information Security Officer
+Effective Date Supersedes N/A Issuing Authority Executive Vice President Responsible Officer Vice President for Information Technology and Global University Chief Information Officer (CIO); Global University Chief Information Security Officer (Global CISO)